 Differences between Web and Native In-App

 The differences between Web In-App and Native In-App are mostly technical.
-However, they result in different user experience.
+However, they result in different user experiences.

 - Messages are rendered by native Android / iOS system components.
 This means that: